Historic Prague center lit up by festival

-PRAGUE Prague is staging its annual Signal festival, offering 23 light shows over the next three days to help entertain tourists and locals in the Czech capital.
+PRAGUE (Reuters) - Prague is staging its annual Signal festival, offering 23 light shows over the next three days to help entertain tourists and locals in the Czech capital.

 The festival started in 2013 and has since attracted around 1 million visitors.
 This year, the shows include video mapping on the facade of St. Ludmila church by German artist Daniel Rossa, and "Light Sowers" by Montreal-based Mathieu Le Sourd.